SamTheSomebody/SamTheSomebody/README.md

 👋 Hi, I’m Sam! @SamTheSomebody aka @GameDevSam.

 I believe in trying incredibly hard, failing spectacularly and pushing forward.
 Be that:
-- Running an insanely unprofitable flower farm (7800 hours over 2.5 years, $8000 profit) 💐
+- Running an insanely unprofitable flower farm 💐 - 7800 hours over 2.5 years, $8000 profit
-- Washing up as a content creator (>100k views) 👀
+- Washing up as a content creator 👀 - Over 100k views
-- Seeing a cyber-security education start-up to its bitter end (+$1m funding) 🔐
+- Seeing a cyber-security education start-up to its bitter end 🔐 - Over $1m funding

-Currently, I'm popping my game development dreams to side to focus on being the absolute best developer I can be.
-I'm working on:
+Currently, I'm popping my game development dreams to side to focus on being the absolute best developer I can be 💪 I'm working on:
 - A real estate investment website with a data scraper and predictive algorthms (React, Tailwind, PostgresSQL, Python)
 - Pomodo: a CLI pomodoro to-do list (Go, Bubbletea, Cobra, SQLite)